You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 You know, country won't survive with people like you in charge of things, so just go away.

-Well, you can stay out there and whine and moan, and you can complain and you go protest and you can put on your stupid little banners to say you love and support this, but you count for nothing because you're doing nothing.
+Well, you can stay out there and whine and moan, and you can complain and you can protest and you can put on your stupid little banners to say you love and support this, but you count for nothing because you're doing nothing.

-You're doing nothing constructive, you're doing nothing that's building anything.
+You're doing nothing that's building anything.

 You're inspiring nobody.